 - Cisco Webex Meetings

-In the common imagination, the smartworker is often represented intent on doing domestic activities.
-For example, taking care of children, cleaning the house or cooking.
+In the common imagination, the smartworker is often represented as intent on doing domestic activities.
+For example, taking care of children, cleaning the house, or cooking.

 The real remote worker organizes his day very well to avoid distractions and interruptions related to the domestic or private sphere.

 The important thing is to define a daily routine and establish precise rules for interacting with any other people in the family.

 The real estate market is also moving in the direction of agile working.
 The requests for larger properties are increasing.
 People want a studio to place their workstations, without having to share common areas such as the living room or kitchen.

 More than the exposure of the bedroom or the brightness of the kitchen, the level of comfort and the correct isolation of the room used as a professional studio are evaluated in the choice of the property.People want a studio to place their workstation, without having to share common areas such as living room or kitchen. #workingfromhome Click To Tweet

 The priority is to be able to work in a quiet environment, which favors concentration.
 We tend to move more rarely, but we also prefer renting to buying.
 This way, you can change your domicile more easily as soon as you come across a better offer.
 The watchword is flexibility.
 A concept that applies not only to working hours but also to the way of conceiving the home.

 4. Remote Employees Have Plenty of Time to Take Care of Themselves